lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 1. Login to this add-on's container with `docker exec -it addon_09716aab_tailscale /bin/bash`

-1. Fine tune your tailscale settings with manual `/opt/tailscale serve --bg` and `/opt/tailscale funnel --bg` commands.
+1. Fine tune your tailscale settings with manual `/opt/tailscale serve --bg ...` and `/opt/tailscale funnel --bg ...` commands.

-1. When everything works properly, save the tailscale serve configuration (this implicitly includes serve and funnel config also) with something like `/opt/tailscale serve status --json > /config/serve.json`.
-If you see `Foreground` entries in the JSON file, you haven't used the `--bg` flag above.
-Start over.

-1. Configure add-on with something like `advanced_serve_config: serve.json`
+1. Enable the `advanced_config` option.

 1. Restart the add-on.